Tiendil/feeds.fun/README.md

 Plus, it is nice to access news from any device.

-I did not find an open-source solution that suited my needs.
-So I decided to create my own.
+I did not find an open-source solution that suited my needs => decided to create my own.

 Also, it is an excellent opportunity to learn and use new AI technologies.